ejans/sparql_querying/README.md

 - Configuration is an input port
 - Ports are automatically made from configuration?
 - Filter block in separate [repo]
-- Datatypes of ports:
-	- Can be arrays of strings (char[][])
-	- Can be serialised ascii --> serialise/deserialise blocks?
-	- "New" datatype?
 - Separate the _datatype_ we are going to query (e.g. hdf5, netcdf, rdf, ...) with the _transport protocol_ (http, local, ethercat, ...) so we can add middleware into the communication specific parts. --> queryer block with smaller blocks inside --> Possible to separate with redland lib?

 [Redland]: http://www.librdf.org